vtdinh13/huberman-agent/README.md

     ```

-3. Chunking and uploading embeddings to the local Qdrant vector database takes ~2 hours.
-Run in the CLI:
+3. The speed of chunking and embedding text upserting into Qdrant depends on your processor.
+Adjust the parquet and embedding batch size according to the capability of your machine.
+The default is set at 128.
+Chunking and uploading embeddings to the local Qdrant vector database takes ~2 hours.

-    ```
+    ```bash
-    python ingestion/qdrant.py \
+    uv run python ingestion/ingest_qdrant.py \
       --parquet-path transcripts/transcripts.parquet \
       --collection-name transcripts \
       --distance cosine \
+      --parquet-batch-size 128 \
+      --embedding-batch-size 128 \
       --target local
     ```